criblio/appscope/website/src/pages/documentation/uninstalling.md

+---
+title: Uninstalling
+---

 # Uninstalling

 You can uninstall AppScope by simply deleting the binary:

 ```
 rm -rf scope